SilasMarvin/wasmind/actors/file_interaction/README.md

 cargo component build
 ```

-This generates the WASM file for use in the Hive system.
+This generates the WASM file for use in the Wasmind system.
 You can also build the entire workspace:

 ```bash
 cargo build